GivherLLC/givher/content/all-events/2nd-annual-aapi-leadership-summit.md

 eventButtonTextOne: Reserve Now
 eventButtonLinkOne: mailto:alina@givher.com
 eventDescription:
-  - paragraph: Experience an unforgettable evening with the CA LGBTQ Foundation and esteemed guests, the California Legislative LGBTQ Caucus, in the stunning Napa Valley.
-Indulge in a delightful dinner, captivating discussions, and a night at one of the most sought out resorts in all of Napa Valley.
+  - paragraph: Join us for an unforgettable evening that promises to be both inspiring and transformative with the CA LGBTQ Foundation and the renowned California Legislative LGBTQ Caucus in the breathtaking Napa Valley!
+      Picture yourself indulging in a gourmet dinner, surrounded by like-minded individuals, engaging in thought-provoking discussions that matter, all while soaking in the ambiance of one of Napa's most coveted resorts.
+This is not just another event; it’s an exclusive opportunity to connect intimately with the Foundation’s leadership and distinguished guests.
+      You'll leave with a renewed sense of purpose and a deeper understanding of how the Foundation is reshaping its vision to empower LGBTQ+ communities.
+Don’t miss your chance to be part of this special gathering, where camaraderie and collaboration pave the way for meaningful change.
+Secure your spot now for an inspiring and connecting night—this is an event you won't want to miss!
 boldedEventInformation:
-  - line: Limited Sponsors Spots.
+  - line: Limited Sponsorships Opportunities.
 Act Fast.
 detailImage: /uploads/ca-lgbtq_eventpageimage.png
 postponed: false
+hideEvent: true
 ---